jfsoul/security-hq/cdk/README.md

 `-w` is supported as an optional 'watch' flag for various commands.
 `-fix` is supported as 'fix' for linting.

+There are also some other commands defined in `package.json`, including:

+- `yarn test -u` to update the snapshot tests
+- `yarn format` format the code using Prettier

 ## Deployment

 There are two stacks: